2011 FIFA Women's World Cup: Doping cases

 On 25 June 2011 the A sample of Yineth Varón, goalkeeper of Colombia, tested positive to an as yet unknown substance.
 She was provisionally suspended by the FIFA until the B sample result was known.
 On 25 August 2011, it was confirmed that she had received a two-year ban.

 On 7 July 2011, FIFA announced that two players from North Korea, Song Jong-Sun and Jong Pok-Sim, were provisionally suspended prior to their team's match against Colombia after failing doping tests during the tournament.
 On 16 July, FIFA announced that three additional players (Hong Myong-Hui, Ho Un-Byol and Ri Un-Hyang) from North Korea tested positive following target testing of the whole team.
 On 25 August 2011, the Korean team was fined US$400,000, which is equal to the prize it received by finishing 13th in the 2011 tournament, and was excluded from participation at the 2015 FIFA Women's World Cup.

 Final draw

 The Organising Committee approved the procedure for the final draw on 28 November 2010.
 Four teams from different geographic regions – Germany, Japan, United States, Brazil – were seeded based on their FIFA Women's World Rankings.
 No two teams from the same confederation were to be drawn in the same group, with the exception of Group A, which would include two European teams.

 The group draw was staged in Frankfurt, Germany, on 29 November 2010 at the Congress Centrum.
 The ceremony was presented by Organising Committee president Steffi Jones, assisted by FIFA Head of Women's Competitions Tatjana Haenni.
 The balls were drawn by former German international Günter Netzer and Slovak model and women's football ambassador Adriana Karembeu.

+Group A was the group of death of this FIFA World Cup with three top 10-ranked teams: Germany (2), Canada (6) and France (7).